-- 2.1 Air-seasoning-Seasoning done in open air, usually protected from sun and rain. - 2.2 Bonding-The process of uniting two or more pieces of wood or veneers by means of an adhesive.
-This process is characterised by continuity of the union over the whole area in contact. - 2.3 Concitioning-The process designed to suit the moisture content of timbers to the conditions and purposes for which it is to be used. - 2.4 Equilibrium moisture content-The moisture content which is attained by wood when placed in a constant condition of temperature and humidity. - 2.5 Wood-wool-Long, narrow, curling wood shavings used as packing material. - 2.6 Kiln-seasoning-The process of artificial drying of timber in a kiln under controlled conditions of temperature, air movement and humidity to a predetermined moisture content. - 2.7 Knot-A branch base or limb embedded in the tree or timber by natural growth. - 2.8 Moisture content-The weight of water present in wood expressed as a percentage of its oven-dry weight. - 2.9 Full gloss-A term used about enamels, varnishes and paints meaning that they possess a high gloss finish when dry, as opposed to semi gloss, egg shell or matt finishes. - 2.10 Semi gloss-The term applied to a material which is designed to present a higher degree of gloss than a flat or egg shell shean product, but which has not the mirror-like appearance of a full gloss paint. - 2.11 Egg shell finish-A term for a finish which is not completely flat or matt, but which presents instead a slight shean or lustre similar to the shean on an egg shell. - 2.12 Flat (matt)-Possessing no sheen or lustre.
+- 2. 1 Air seasoning Seasoning done in open air, usually protected from sun and rain. - 2.
+2 Bonding The process of uniting two or more pieces of wood or veneers by means of an adhesive.
+This process is characterised by continuity of the union over the whole area in contact.
+The adhesive shall be waterproof and non-toxic. - 2.
+3 Conditioning The process designed to suit the moisture content of timbers to the conditions and purposes for which it is to be used. - 2.
+4 Equilibrium Moisture Content The moisture content which is attained by wood when placed in a constant condition of temperature and humidity. - 2.
+5 Wood Wool Curling wood shavings used as packing material. - 2.
+6 Kiln seasoning The process of artificial drying of timber in a kiln under controlled conditions of temperature, air movement and humidity to a pre-determined moisture content. - 2.
+7 Knot A branch base or limb embedded in the tree or timber by natural growth. - 2.
+8 Moisture content The weight of water present in wood expressed as a percentage of its oven dry weight. - 2.
+9 Full-Gloss A term used about enamels, varnishes and paints meaning that they possess a high gloss finish when dry, as opposed to semi-gloss, egg-shell or matt finishes. - 2.
+10 Semi-Gloss The term applied to a material which is designed to present a higher degree of gloss than a flat or egg shell sheen, but which has not the mirror-like appearance of a full gloss paint. - 2.
+11 Egg-Shell Finish A term for a finish which is not completely flat, or matt, but which presents instead a slight sheen or lustre, similar to the sheen on an egg shell. - 2.
+12 Flat (Matt) Possessing no sheen or lustre.